Collection Agency License

 In addition to filling out the collection agency license and paying the associated fee, you may be required to have other types of business licenses, such as a business entity filing, trust account, surety bond, personal/corporate financial statement, or proof of residency.

-If you don’t have offices in a state where you plan to collect debt, you may need to fill out a separate out-of-state collection agency license.
+If you don’t have offices in a state where you plan to collect a debt, you may need to fill out a separate out-of-state collection agency license.
 Additionally, you’ll need to provide details about controllers (accountants) for your agency, as well as information on all owners and shareholders.

 Your collection agency license will need to be renewed annually, but that process is much simpler than the initial application.